-People with obstructive Sleep Apnea showed brain changes that were similar to those of people suffering the early stages of dementia.
-While a causal link has not been established, the connection between Sleep Apnea and dementia is becoming better understood.
+People with Obstructive Sleep Apnea showed brain changes that were similar to those of people suffering from the early stages of dementia.
+While a causal link has not been established, the connection between sleep apnea and dementia is becoming better understood.
 Over time, research in this area may help people reduce their risk of dementia.

 Can Sleep Apnea Affect Your Memory?

-Other Sleep Apnea symptoms can include depression, irritability, headaches, and mood swings, none of which are good for your mental acuity.
+When you have sleep apnea, it is not uncommon to wake up in the morning feeling fatigued, even when you have gotten a full night’s sleep.
+Other sleep apnea symptoms can include depression, irritability, headaches, and mood swings, none of which are good for your mental acuity.

 Is There a Link Between Sleep Apnea and Dementia?